ustwo/GL-2D-watchface/README.md

 # GL 2D Watch Face

 ## What is it?
-A light-weight library to manage and render Bitmaps in OpenGL on a watch face.
+A light-weight library for rendering watch faces in OpenGL, with support for Bitmap/Canvas.
 Plus, a cool example watch face!

+## Why use it?
+Watch faces that demand very performant or complex rendering can leverage the power of the entire graphics pipeline without sacrificing the simplicity of working with Bitmaps and the Canvas API.

 ## License
 This software is licensed under the following: